 There is a huge market for cleaning products that claim to eliminate mildew.
-However, most name brand mildew cleaners can put a dent in your wallet if you use them frequently.
-What's more, many store-bought mildew cleaners contain hazardous solvents and petroleum based chemicals, which may contaminate ground water and present a problem to wastewater treatment facilities.
+However, most name brand mildew cleaners can put a dent in your wallet with frequent use.
 The best way to save your belongings from mildew and keep your budget intact is to switch to homemade cleaners.
-You can whip up a batch of homemade mildew cleaners for pennies.
-Most of the ingredients are ones that you have around the house on a daily basis.
+You can whip up a batch of homemade mildew cleaners for pennies using ingredients you have around the house.

 Simple Homemade Mildew Cleaners

 Many store-bought mildew cleaners contain hazardous solvents and petroleum-based chemicals, which may contaminate groundwater and present a problem to wastewater treatment facilities.
 Since no one wants that, you might want to consider switching to natural homemade mold killer cleaners.
 They are much safer to work with and are just as effective as name brand versions.
 Check out a few homemade mildew removers you might already have laying around your pantry.

 When it comes to killing mold and mildew, hydrogen peroxide is a great go-to cleaner from the bathroom to the kitchen.
 In addition to decomposing mold and mildew through its oxygen power, hydrogen peroxide is a registered disinfectant with the United States Environmental Protection Agency.
 To use hydrogen peroxide as an all-purpose disinfectant to kill mold and mildew around your house, follow these steps:

 - Mix one part hydrogen peroxide with two parts water in a spray bottle.